pulumi/docs/content/docs/intro/concepts/programming-model.md

 }
 ```

 In this example, the two resource objects, plus their names and properties, tells Pulumi everything it needs to create, update, or delete your infrastructure.
 For example, Pulumi now knows you'd like an EC2 security group named `web-sg`, with a single ingress rule, and a `t2.micro`-sized EC2 instance running AMI `ami-8689aa05` using that security group.
-Pulumi understands the dependencies between resources---thanks to [output properties](#outputs)---which lets us maximize parallelism and respect ordering.
+Pulumi understands the dependencies between resources---thanks to [output properties](#outputs)---which maximizes parallelism and ensures correct ordering.
 When you run the `pulumi up` command, Pulumi will compute this desired state, compare it to the current infrastructure you already have (if any), show you the delta, and let you confirm and carry out the changes.

 You can export resulting infrastructure values that you wish to access outside your application.
-For example, change the end of the example above as follows to export the server's resulting IP address and DNS name:
+For example, adding this code to example above exports the server's resulting IP address and DNS name:

 {{< langchoose csharp >}}